The Lovebites EP

-The Lovebites EP is the debut extended play by Japanese heavy metal band Lovebites.
+The Lovebites EP is the debut EP by Japanese power metal band Lovebites.
 The EP was released in Japan on May 24, 2017, by Victor Entertainment, in Europe on August 25, 2017, by JPU Records, and in North America by Sliptrick Records on August 31, 2017.
 It reached number 27 on the Oricon chart and number 40 on Billboard Japan.

 Background and release

 Lovebites was formed in Tokyo, Japan in 2016 by musicians who were all previously in well-known and established bands.
 From the very beginning, bassist and leader Miho knew she wanted to have English lyrics, and with vocalist Asami having studied abroad, three of the four songs on the EP are in English.
 Two of them were composed and arranged in collaboration with Lightbringer keyboardist Mao.
 Miho recorded her bass parts using an ESP AMAZE-ASM.
 Asami revealed that because she was new to heavy metal music, she was a little lost while recording her vocals.

 Miho said that the EP was more of a demo to get the band signed, but the label liked it so much they had it properly mastered and released.
 It was mixed by Mikko Karmila and mastered by Mika Jussila at Finnvox Studios in Helsinki, Finland.

 The Lovebites EP received a limited release of 3,000 copies in Japan on May 24, 2017, by Victor Entertainment.
 It was released in the United Kingdom on August 25 by JPU Records and in North America by Sliptrick Records on August 31.

 All four of its songs were re-recorded with new arrangements for the band's first album released later in the year, Awakening from Abyss.

 Victor released a limited edition vinyl record version of the EP, titled "Pure White Thunder" (純白の雷, Junpaku no Ikazuchi) in Japanese, on August 7, 2019, with new liner notes by Masanori Ito.
 The songs were also given new Japanese titles; "Don't Bite the Dust" became "Break the Despair!" (絶望を打ち砕け！, "Zetsubō o Uchikudake!"), "The Apocalypse" was changed to "Judgement Day" (審判の日, "Shinpan no Hi"), "Scream for Me" became "Frantic Scream" (狂乱の叫び, "Kyōran no Sakebi"), and "Bravehearted" was changed to "Hymn to the Heroes" (勇者たちへの讃歌, "Yūsha-tachi e no Sanka").